hraberg/shen.clj/README.markdown

 * Future / Questions
   * More TCO than implicit recur for KLambda?
   * Making Shen as lazy as its host?
-  * Revisit using STM (refs/atoms) instead of intern for set/value?
-    * The dual namespace part of the specification is currently not adhered to.
   * Existing Shen libraries and portability?
   * ClojureScript.
   * overwrite.clj - rewriting more parts of Shen into Clojure if interop or performance requires it.